SEKOIA-IO/documentation/docs/xdr/xdr_quick_start.md

 ## Introduction

-Right after the creation of a brand new community, a first set of standard configurations are to be completed on SEKOIA.IO Operations Center pages.
-This executive note guides you on the principal steps to follow on the fisrt minutes of a community setup.
+Following the creation of a new community, there is a set of standard configurations on SEKOIA.IO Operations Center pages that needs to be completed.
+This executive note provides guidance on the primary steps to be taken in the first few minutes of setting up a community.

 ## Out of scope content